For free nutrition information and advice, email Pat McKay

 Fleas are parasites that are just here to do their job.
 That job is to suck blood from dead, diseased, dying, and disabled animals.
 Then another insect or animal comes along to do their job, and on it goes, so that we can live in a clean environment without carcasses stacked to the heavens.

 The fleas don’t know that the animal they are eating is your companion animal.
-They just know this dog is not well and fits their criteria for lunch.
+They just know this animal is not well and fits their criteria for lunch.

 We are told that fleas cause skin and coat problems.
 Actually it is the other way around.
-First the dog has the skin problem (or some other disorder) and that attracts the fleas.
+First the animal has the skin problem (or some other disorder) and that attracts the fleas.

 No Drugs, Chemicals, or Poison…NONE…No Exceptions!

-All drugs, chemicals, and poisons that kill fleas, kill dogs as well…maybe a little slower…but they do kill!
+All drugs, chemicals, and poisons that kill fleas, kill dogs/cats as well…maybe a little slower…but they do kill!

 The answer to flea problems is not drugs, chemicals, and poisons.
 They only make the situation worse.
 Just the cautions on the labels should frighten you enough to discourage your use of these deadly poisons.
 “Harmful if swallowed; Harmful if absorbed through the skin; Avoid breathing spray mist; Avoid contact with human skin; Wear rubber gloves when applying.”
 Products that are dangerous for humans are also dangerous for our beloved animals.
 They have the same delicate organs we do.
 Their skin absorbs poisons just like ours.
 They have respiratory systems that breathe.
 They have livers that must detoxify all the poisons coming into the system.
 When the skin, lungs, and liver cannot keep up with the detoxification, animals become seriously ill, sometimes resulting in death.